-- 1. Make sure that the headlamp control is in the off position. - 2.
-Open the hood. - 3.
-At the back of the headlamp, remove the two headlamp assembly retainer bolts. - 4.
-Slide headlamp assembly forward and off the retaining tab to expose the back of the headlamp assembly.
+- 1. Make sure the headlamp control is in the off position. - 2.
+Open the hood.

+3. At the back of the headlamp lens, remove the two headlamp assembly bolts.

+4. Pull the headlamp assembly forward slightly to expose the electrical connectors.